SheyiB/Go-Notes/readme.md

 - Interstingly you can install this executable using `go install` (after exporting the path where you code get built, you can check this using `go list -f '{{.Target}}'` and export using `export PATH=$PATH:/path/to/your/install/directory`)
 - Once this is done run `go install` with this, your compiled application can run anywhere on your system.
 You can open any directory and run your app. `Super COOOL!!!`

+### Day 9 (April 9, 2024)

+- Today I learnt about values types: string, integers, boolean, logical OR, AND.
+- I also learnt about variables and constants and how to add types to them.
+It's the same a js
+- I used the math module-sin.
+-In Go, a variable can be empty but a constant cant

 ## 🧠 Key Concepts & New Things Learned 🌱

 Here are some nuggets I've picked up: